Localized Kernel Projection Outlyingness: A Two-Stage Approach for Multi-Modal Outlier Detection: Evaluation with Logistic Loss Variant

+We conducted the same 5-fold cross-validation experiment with automated hyperparameter optimization for the logistic loss variant.
+The results are summarized in Table~A$\cdot$1.
+Compared to the SVM-like variant (Avg: 0.843), the logistic loss variant achieved a lower overall performance (Avg: 0.810).
+This suggests that for the datasets under consideration, the margin-based approach of the SVM-like loss is a more effective choice.

 \profile{Akira Tamamori}{He received his B.E., M.E., and D.E. degrees from Nagoya Institute of Technology, Nagoya, Japan, in 2008, 2010, 2014, respectively.
 From 2014 to 2016, he was a Research Assistant Professor at Institute of Statistical Mathematics, Tokyo, Japan.
 From 2016 to 2018, he was a Designated Assistant Professor at the Institute of Innovation for Future Society, Nagoya University, Japan.
 From 2018 to 2020, he was an lecturer at Aichi Institute of Technology, Japan.
-He has been an Associate Professor at the same institute.
-He is also a Visiting Assistant Professor at Speech and Language Processing Laboratory, Japan.
-He is a member of the Institute of Electronics, Information and Communication Engineers (IEICE), the Acoustical Society of Japan (ASJ), and Asia-Pacific Signal and Information Processing Association (APSIPA).}
+He has been an Associate Professor at Aichi Institute of Technology since 2020.
+He is a member of the Institute of Electronics, Information and Communication Engineers (IEICE), the Information Processing Society of Japan (IPSJ), the Acoustical Society of Japan (ASJ), and Asia-Pacific Signal and Information Processing Association (APSIPA).}